BlockstreamResearch/bip-frost-dkg/README.md

  - **Untrusted coordinator**: Like FROST, ChillDKG uses a coordinator that relays messages between the participants.
 This simplifies the network topology, and the coordinator additionally reduces communication overhead by aggregating some of the messages.
 A malicious coordinator can force the DKG to fail but cannot negatively affect the security of the DKG.
  - **Per-participant public keys**: When ChillDKG is used with FROST, partial signature verification is supported.

-In summary, ChillDKG incorporates solutions for both secure channels and consensus, and simplifies backups in practice.
+In summary, ChillDKG incorporates solutions for both secure channels and consensus and simplifies backups in practice.
 As a result, it fits a wide range of application scenarios, and due to its low overhead, we recommend ChillDKG even if secure communication channels or a consensus mechanism (e.g., a BFT protocol or a reliable broadcast mechanism) are readily available.